 Rural Tribal Health

-The 574 federally recognized American Indian and Alaska Native tribes are sovereign entities that share a unique government-to-government relationship with the U.S. government.
-As a result of trust responsibility established by the U.S. Constitution, treaties, numerous Public Laws, and Presidential Executive Orders, the federal government is obligated to provide healthcare to American Indians and Alaska Natives (AI/ANs) either directly through Indian Health Service facilities, tribally controlled facilities, or some combination of the two.
+The 574 federally recognized American Indian and Alaska Native (AI/AN) communities are sovereign nations that share a unique government-to-government relationship with the U.S. government.
+Due to the trust responsibility established by the U.S. Constitution, treaties, numerous Public Laws, and Presidential Executive Orders, the federal government is obligated to provide healthcare to American Indians and Alaska Natives (AI/ANs), either directly through Indian Health Service facilities, through tribally owned and operated services, or some combination of the two.

-As sovereign nations, American Indian and Alaska Native tribes are responsible for the overall health and well-being of their members along with the land and environment of their respective tribe.
-Tribes are becoming increasingly involved in more public health activities and regulations, and deliver public health services through various funding sources, grants and contracts, alone or in collaboration with other tribes and local governments, county and state health departments.
+As sovereign nations, American Indian and Alaska Native tribes have authority to oversee and provide for the overall health and well-being of their members.
+Tribes are involved in public health activities and regulations, and deliver public health services on their own, in collaboration with other tribes and state governments, or through state/county health departments.
+These services may be funded directly by the tribes or through grants and other contracts.

-According to the publication Indian Health Disparities, AI/AN people have long experienced poorer health status than other Americans.
-This same publication reports that AI/ANs born today have a life expectancy that is 5.5 years less than the national average for all races (73.0 years versus 78.5, respectively).
+According to a 2023 report, AI/AN people have long experienced poorer health status than other Americans with an average life expectancy in 2020 that was 9.9 years less than the national average for all races (67.1 years versus 77.0, respectively).

 Resources in this guide provide specific information on tribal health, including disparities, healthcare, services, wellness, and workforce needs, as well as funding sources and tools that can be used to help improve healthcare for AI/AN people.